Fleur McIntyre: Sydney Kings

 On 15 July 2021, McIntyre was appointed an assistant coach of the Sydney Kings of the National Basketball League (NBL) under new head coach Chase Buford.
 Desiring a career change after more than a decade pursuing an academic career, McIntyre received a call from former NBA player and long-time friend Luc Longley who encouraged her to apply for the assistant coach role at the Kings.
 The Kings were interested in her professional background and her focus on connecting with people and building relationships.
 She was tasked with serving a key role in player development and Buford later referred to McIntyre as the "glue" of the club.
 McIntyre became the fifth female to be hired in the NBL coaching ranks behind Michele Timms, Lori Chizik, Tracy York and Chanel Pompallier.

 McIntyre helped guide the Kings to the NBL Grand Final in the 2021–22 season, where they defeated the Tasmania JackJumpers 3–0 in the best-of-five series.
 She became the first woman to win an NBL championship.
 She made a big impression in her first season at the Kings, winning the Club Person of the Year.

 McIntyre was given the opportunity to be the Kings' head coach during the first game of the 2022 NBL Blitz pre-season tournament, becoming the first female to do so.
 As assistant coach, she helped the Kings return to the NBL Grand Final in the 2023–23 season, where they defeated the New Zealand Breakers 3–2 to win back-to-back championships.

 Following the departure of Chase Buford at the conclusion of the 2022–23 season, McIntyre was touted as a possible candidate to replace him as head coach.
 She ultimately continued on as an assistant coach under new head coach Mahmoud Abdelfattah, extending her contract with the Kings for a further two seasons.

 In July 2023, McIntyre worked as a guest coach with the San Antonio Spurs during the NBA Summer League in Las Vegas.
 She was invited by long-time Spurs executive, R. C. Buford, the father of Chase Buford.
 She served under former NBL player and coach, Matthew Nielsen.

 After winning seven of their first 10 games of the 2023–24 NBL season, the Kings lost 13 of their remaining 19 matches, including the play-in qualifier defeat to the New Zealand Breakers.

 Executive career

 In January 2024, McIntyre was appointed an assistant general manager of the Phoenix Mercury of the Women's National Basketball Association (WNBA).
 She commenced her position in April following the conclusion of the 2023–24 NBL season.
+She remained in the position as of November 2025.